 A city or county applying for financial assistance on a multi-family housing unit must include with the pre-application documentation which discloses any/all amounts held in reserve by the applicant.
-The amount held in reserve may determine the amount of grant, up to 100%, the applicant can be eligible for.
-The Tri-County Regional Development Council will not accept and review any pre-applications for housing assistance that does not include documentation of the reserve account.
+The amount held in reserve may determine the amount of grant the applicant can be eligible for.
+The Tri-County Regional Development Council may not accept and review any pre-applications for housing assistance that does not include documentation of the reserve account.